Feline Odontoclastic Resorptive Lesions

 Tooth resorptions involve the activation of cells called odontoclasts which eat away normal bone cells of the teeth.
 The result is a hole in the tooth that looks like a red dot at the base.
 Typically these lesions are challenging to see as the gum tissue usually grows over the lesion as an attempt to protect the area.

-According to veterinary dental expert Brook A. Niemiec, DVM, a diplomate of the Veterinary Dental College, a fellow of the Academy of Veterinary Dentistry and president-elect of Academy of Veterinary Dentistry, there are three types of TRs: Type 1, 2 and 3.
+According to , Brook A. Niemiec, DVM, a boarded specialist in veterinary dentistry, there are three types of TRs: Type 1, 2 and 3.

 What Causes Tooth Resorptions?

 While there are several theories being investigated about the cause of TRs, there are no clear answers at this time.
 What we do know is that inflammation caused by dental disease is often a factor.
 Tooth resorptions are the most common dental problem in cats and purebred cats seem to be at a greater risk for developing them.

 Yes, TRs do cause pain.
 In fact, when a dental probe is gently placed on the lesion, cats typically "chatter" or vibrate their jaws which is an obvious sign of pain.
 Some cats may show decreased appetite, pawing at the mouth, drooling, or weight loss.

 However, as was the case with my cat Mottley, there are usually no outward signs that a TR is present.
 Surprisingly, most animals continue to eat quite normally even when severe dental disease is present.

 How are Tooth Resorptions Diagnosed?